kmgreen2/agglo/README.md

 $ make test
 ```

-Once the tests pass, you can try out some of the examples to get an idea of how
+Once the tests pass, you can try out some of the [Examples](./examples) to get an idea of how
 agglo and binge work.

 ## Design and Architecture